Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the TypeScript version 4.2 RTM (please note: The 4.2 RTM release is also called '4.2.2').
+   1. Added support of the TypeScript version 4.2 RTM (please note: The 4.2 RTM release is also called '4.2.2');
+   2. In configuration settings of TypeScript translator was added one new property - `NoPropertyAccessFromIndexSignature` (default `false`).

    ====================
    POST-INSTALL ACTIONS